wellyshen/react-cool-virtual/README.md

 ### Dealing with Dynamic Items

 React requires [keys](https://reactjs.org/docs/lists-and-keys.html#keys) for array items.
-I'd recommend using an unique id as the key as possible as we can, especially when working with reordering, filtering etc. Refer to [this article](https://robinpokorny.medium.com/index-as-a-key-is-an-anti-pattern-e0349aece318) to learn more.
+I'd recommend using an unique id as the key as possible as we can, especially when working with reordering, filtering, etc. Refer to [this article](https://robinpokorny.medium.com/index-as-a-key-is-an-anti-pattern-e0349aece318) to learn more.

 ```js
 const List = () => {